Flight-Free-UK/flight_free_uk_website/source/posts/a-world-of-experience.html.markdown

 cover_image: /images/uploads/shanghai_night.jpg
 summary: >-
-  Mischa van Kesteren and his partner travelled around the world without flying, and recounts some of the experiences they would never have had if they'd used a plane.
+  Mischa van Kesteren and his partner travelled around the world without flying, and here recounts some of the experiences they would never have had if they'd used a plane.
 author: FlightFree UK
 read_time_minute: 5
 ---